ABOUT THE PROJECT

 The restoration journey of Château de Gudanes continues in 2024.

-But, although not completely restored the beauty held in the Château’s patina and age is felt and appreciated.
+Although not yet restored in its entirety, the beauty held in the Château’s patina and age is felt and appreciated.

-All proceeds from these endeavours, whether onsite or online, directly and fully assist in helping to financially support the continued restoration.
+Although the restoration is mostly privately funded, all proceeds from photoshoots directly and fully assist in helping to financially support the continued restoration.

-And so in this way, all of these things help to ensure and build a financially sustainable future in the belief that the legacy of the Château may continue for just as many years as it has already stood.
+And so, ensuring and building a financially sustainable future in the belief and faith that the legacy of the Château should continue for just as many years as it has already stood.

-The philosophy of the Château begins with our end intention to have created something that is both respectful and sympathetic to not only the Château herself, but also the region of France that she finds herself in.
-Our mission is to tread lightly and gently - to preserve the atmosphere, authenticity and integrity of the Château in everything that we do.
+The philosophy of restoration of the Château began with the intention to have created something that is both respectful and sympathetic to not only the Château herself, but also the region of France that she finds herself in.
+A mission to tread lightly and gently - to preserve the atmosphere, authenticity and integrity of the Château in each and every part of the restoration.

-We hope to share a story that is connected and authentic by incorporating the entire history of the Château, not just her most prestigious decades.
-The Château will be renovated but her patina and age will not be erased, and instead will become just another part of her history.
+Sharing a story that is connected and authentic by incorporating the entire history of the Château, not just her most prestigious decades.
+The Château has been renovated but her patina and age is not erased, and instead has become just another part of her history.

-Ultimately, we see the Château as a keeper of memories.
-Whatever we endeavour to do in the future will be about passing on and sharing these memories, and the past itself.
-It will be about communicating history through feelings rather that words or things.
+The heart of the philosophy is that in its true and most distilled essence the Château is a keeper of memories.
+And so, the restoration should be about passing on and sharing these memories and the past itself.
+It is about communicating history through feelings rather that words or things.

-The Château will not become a museum piece.
-Instead, we hope to share her history in a way that engages with the multi-vocality of the imagination - so that when you visit you are able to choose what stories resonate with you personally.
-We hope to merely set the scene to help you along a journey within your own imagination, encouraging you to picture your own version of the past and what life was once like at the Château.
+The Château has not become a museum piece.
+Instead, the restoration thus far hopes to share the history in a way that engages with the magic and multi-vocality of the imagination.
+The restoration merely sets the scene to help you along a journey within your own imagination, encouraging you to picture your own version of the past and what life was once like at the Château.

 mERCI BEAUCOUP